Article Contents:

 -

-Install M8 studs 90–100 mm long using epoxy adhesive (50 mm in the stringer, 40–50 mm protruding)
+Install M8 studs, 90–100 mm long, using epoxy adhesive (50 mm in the stringer, 40–50 mm protruding)

 -

-Curing time 2 hours until initial setting
+Curing time 2 hours for initial setting

 -